 A local favorite of the Trastevere neighborhood is Da Enzo al 29.
 Loved by Romans for its unfussy delivery of traditional Roman dishes try the Oxtail or the Amatriciana and Trippa (Tripe).
 Back to top.

-There is a side to every city that Tourists miss.
-Often it’s a side Locals spend time commuting, biking, or running through.
-In New York City, it’s Riverside Park in Rome, the Tiber River.
-Paolo having once called Rome home guided us down to the Tiber riverwalk after our stop to see the Vatican.
-Along the Tiber is a free art exhibit that’s larger than life by William Kentridge called “Triumphs and Laments.”
+There is a side to every city that tourists miss.
+Often it’s a side locals spend time commuting, biking, or running through.
+In New York City, its Riverside Park in Rome, the Tiber River.
+When it comes to the top things to do in Rome in 3 Days, walking along the Tiber River is a must.
+Especially for anyone on a budget in Rome.

 “Triumphs and Laments” Mural in Rome by William Kentridge